infinet/lunar-calendar/README.md

 **Hong Kong Observatory** has been very kind to provide and grant the permission of using their convertion table, which is only for Non-Commercial use.

+### Requirement:

+ * Python: tested on python 2.7

+ * [Numpy][] and [Numexpr][]: Only needed when generate calendar by astronomical algorithm.
+The full version of LEA-406 and VSOP87 is rather slow when compute in pure python.
+Combine numpy and numexpr gives a perceived speed comparable to original Fortran code.

 ### How to run

 run `lunar_ical`, it will fetch data from Hong Kong Observatory, save